nackor/nackor/README.md

 # Victor Long

-Welcome to my GitHub profile!
 I'm Victor Long, a developer with a focus in healthcare IT and some light game development.

 ### Current Role